Arthur Philemon Coleman: Biography

-In 1898, Coleman lead a field expedition with the intent of surveying resources, along with the Geologist George Mercer Dawson and the famed Anarchist, Peter Kropotkin.
+In 1898, Coleman led a field expedition with the intent of surveying resources, along with the Geologist George Mercer Dawson and the famed anarchist, Peter Kropotkin.
 Kropotkin gave his credit to Coleman, writing he was "well acquainted with the mining region of Central Canada."

 In 1907, Coleman inferred a "lower Huronian ice age" from analysis of a geological formation near Lake Huron.

-Coleman was elected a Fellow of the Royal Society of Canada in 1900 and was its President in 1921.
+Coleman was elected a fellow of the Royal Society of Canada in 1900 and was its president in 1921.
 He was awarded the Murchison Medal of the Geological Society of London in 1910 and in 1928 was awarded the Royal Society of Canada's Flavelle Medal.
-In 1902, he was elected President of the Royal Canadian Institute and in 1910, he was made a Fellow of the Royal Society.
+In 1902, he was elected President of the Royal Canadian Institute and in 1910, he was made a fellow of the Royal Society.
 In 1915, he was President of the Geological Society of America.
 In 1929, he was appointed Honorary Vice-President of the Royal Canadian Geographical Society.